Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: Limitations

 \subsection{Candidate Pre-computation}

-We describe how \tool pre-compute each existing candidate into several context embeddings offline.
-Let the token embeddings of one candidate be $T_i = [t_1, \cdots, t_d]$.
-We experiment with two strategies to obtain $k$ context embeddings from these token embeddings: (1) prepending $k$ special tokens $\{S_i\}^k_{i=1}$ to $T_i$ before feeding $T_i$ into an Transformer encoder \citep{DBLP:conf/nips/VaswaniSPUJGKP17, devlin-etal-2019-bert}, and using the output at these special tokens as context embeddings ($S$-strategy); (2) maintaining $k$ context codes \cite{DBLP:conf/iclr/HumeauSLW20} to extract global features from the last layer output of the encoder by attention mechanism ($C$-strategy).
+Given a candidate that is a sequence of tokens $T_i = [t_1, \cdots, t_l]$, we experiment with two strategies to encode these tokens into $k$ context embeddings in advance, where $k \ll l$: (1) prepending $k$ special tokens $\{S_i\}^k_{i=1}$ to $T_i$ before feeding $T_i$ into the Transformer encoder \citep{DBLP:conf/nips/VaswaniSPUJGKP17, devlin-etal-2019-bert}, and using the output at these special tokens as context embeddings ($S$-strategy); (2) maintaining $k$ context codes \cite{DBLP:conf/iclr/HumeauSLW20} to extract global features from output of the encoder by attention mechanism ($C$-strategy).
 The default configuration is $S$-strategy as it provides slightly better performance.
+The pre-computed context embeddings $E \in {\mathbb{R}}^{N \times k \times d}$ are cached for online inference, where $N$ is the number of candidates.